akka/akka-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 Java
 :   @@snip [HttpClientExampleDocTest.java]($test$/java/docs/http/javadsl/HttpClientExampleDocTest.java) { #manual-entity-consume-example-1 }

-however sometimes the need may arise to consume the entire entity as `Strict` entity (which means that it is completely loaded into memory).
-Akka HTTP provides a special @scala[`toStrict(timeout)`]@java[`toStrict(timeout, materializer)`] method which can be used to eagerly consume the entity and make it available in memory:
+However, sometimes the need may arise to consume the entire entity as `Strict` entity (which means that it is completely loaded into memory).
+Akka HTTP provides a special @scala[`toStrict(timeout)`]@java[`toStrict(timeout, materializer)`] method which can be used to eagerly consume the entity and make it available in memory.
+Once in memory, data can be consumed as a `ByteString` or as a `Source`:

 Scala
 :   @@snip [HttpClientExampleSpec.scala]($test$/scala/docs/http/scaladsl/HttpClientExampleSpec.scala) { #manual-entity-consume-example-2 }